-In a much celebrated paper, J. S. Bell established that any realistic interpretation of quantum theory is bound to be non local \cite{bell}.
+In a much celebrated paper, J. S. Bell established that any realistic interpretation of quantum theory is bound to be nonlocal \cite{bell}.
 Bell established this by means of an inequality which is violated by the singlet state of a pair of qubits.
-Later, a few other states were discovered which also violate this inequality and thus forbid local-realistic description for them.
-But, all these led to a very natural question -- whether this contradiction between quantum theory and local-realism is typical or it is restricted to some very special cases.
-Answer to this question came in 1991 when Nicolas Gisin \cite{gisin} showed that any pure entangled state of a bipartite system violates a Bell's inequality and thus are nonlocal.
+Later, it was shown that some other states also violate this inequality and thus forbid local-realistic description for them.
+All these led to a very natural question -- whether this contradiction between quantum theory and local-realism is typical or it is restricted to some very special cases.
+Answer to this question came in 1991 when Nicolas Gisin \cite{gisin} showed that any pure entangled state of a bipartite system violates a version of Bell's inequality, Clauser-Horne-Shimony-Holt (CHSH) inequality \cite{chsh}.
+Thus all pure bipartite states are nonlocal.
 The maximum quantum violation of this inequality is $2\sqrt{2}$.
 It is known as the Tsirelson's bound \cite{tsirelson}, which a two-qubit maximally entangled state attains for a particular measurement setting.
 This leads to another interesting question--- is there any relation between violation of Bell's inequality and amount of entanglement?
-In the case of two-qubit entangled states, it can be shown that for particular measurement settings the Bell-CHSH operator value increases with the entanglement of the state.
-Is this also the case for two qudit ($d > 2$) entangled state?
+In the case of two-qubit entangled states, it can be shown that there exist measurement settings for which value of the Bell-CHSH operator increases with the entanglement of the state.
+Is this also the case for two-qudit ($d > 2$) entangled state?
 We answer this question also in affirmative.